Daryl M. Rodgers, Ph.D.

 Now, teaching at SU, I get to share my passion for Italy with my students, and hopefully inspire them also to explore new languages and cultures just as I did.

-August 2013-present Assistant Professor of Italian, Susquehanna University, Selinsgrove, PA
+August 2013-August 2015, Assistant Professor of Italian, Susquehanna University, Selinsgrove, PA

 Italian 101 & 102 Elementary Italian (1) & (2)